kope-kope/StormGdocs/api.md

 ```
   <!-- tabs:end -->

+***

 # Transactions
-This API allows you to initiate BUY and SELL trades for your investors, and manage their transactions
+***
+The transactions API allows you to submit BUY and SELL trade requests at any time, monitor these requests and cancel at will.
+Once an order is placed, it stays open till it is executed as instructed, these requests can be further queried by the specified transaction reference.

 ## Create Transaction
+***
 *POST* `/transactions`

+Submit a trade request and specify its properties.

 ### Headers
 | Field           | Data type   | Description                         |